fsuri/Pequin-Artifact/README.md

-# Basil: Breaking up BFT with ACID transactions - SOSP21 Artifact
+# BFT Query Processing -- Pequin Artifact
-This is the repository for the Artifact Evaluation of SOSP'21 proceeding: "Basil: Breaking up BFT with ACID transactions".
+This is the repository for the code artifact of "Pequin: Spicing up BFT with Query Processing".

 For all questions about the artifact please e-mail (or message over google hangouts) Florian Suri-Payer <fsp@cs.cornell.edu>.
 For specific questions about 1) building the codebase or 2) running TxBFTSmart, additionally please
 CC Zheng Wang <zw494@cornell.edu>.
 For questions about 3) running TxHotstuff,